Open-Finance-Lab/RL4Ising/docs/source/instances/spin_glass.rst

 Description of Ising Model Type
 ===============================

-A spin glass Ising mode is characterized by frustrated interactions, meaning some neighboring spins prefer to align while others prefer to oppose.
-Theses conflicting orientations prevent the system from reaching a uniformly ordered state.
+A spin glass Ising model is characterized by frustrated interactions, meaning some neighboring spins prefer to align while others prefer to oppose.
+These conflicting orientations prevent the system from reaching a uniformly ordered state.
 The energy configuration of this model can be given by

 .. math::